MeladHaweyou/sense-pi-local-recording-live/README.md

 # SensePi Local Recording & Live View

 This repository hosts a desktop application for managing Raspberry Pi–based sensor loggers alongside the scripts that run directly on the Pi.
 The PC/WSL side provides a PySide6 GUI for recording, live viewing, and analyzing data, while the Pi side supplies lightweight logger scripts for specific sensors.
+The desktop app focuses on inspecting logs from the MPU6050 logger.

 ## Project layout